MinchinWeb/blog.minchin.ca/content/20100905-the-provo-temple-photo-19-project-365.md

 This was also taken with my zoom lens - next time I'm taking my tripod to improve my odds of getting good night photos.

-(For those paying attention to the dates, this one actaully falls between Photos 17 and 18.)
+(For those paying attention to the dates, this one actually falls between Photos 17 and 18.)

 <div markdown=1 class="photo-infobox">